basloki/oocsi-caffee/README.md

 OOCSI oocsi;

 void setup() {
-  // connect to OOCSI server running on the same machine (localhost) oocsi = new OOCSI(this, "your_name", "oocsi.id.tue.nl");
+  // connect to OOCSI server
+  oocsi = new OOCSI(this, "your_name", "oocsi.id.tue.nl");

   // subscribe to channel "coffee_channel"